daxelrod/jowl/CONTRIBUTING.md

 Jowl is compatible will [all current Node LTS versions](.circleci/config.yml) on both Unix and Windows.

-Additionally, several previously-supported Node versions that have been end-of-lifed are supported on a best-effort basis (v4 and v5).
+Additionally, several previously-supported Node versions that have been end-of-lifed are supported on a best-effort basis.
 New changes should make reasonable efforts not to break compatability with end-of-lifed node vesions, but if this becomes too difficult, we'll drop them.

 ### Coding Standards